-A Ritual Walk with the Waters of the Willamette2
+A Ritual Walk with the Waters of the Willamette

-JoIn collaboration with Ecumenical Ministries of Oregon, Portland Harbor Coalition, and University of Portland Moreau Center, and EcoFaith Recovery meeting in Portland for a ritual walk telling the “crucifixion” story of the Willamette River.
+JoIn collaboration with University of Portland and EcoFaith Recovery meeting in Portland for a ritual walk telling the “crucifixion” story of the Willamette River.
 Through use of EcoFaith’s Practices for Awakening Leadership we will engage the story of the river.

 At seven stations along the perimeter of the University of Portland campus, leaders will tell the story of the Willamette River, as if the river were telling the story herself.